Editors Note 03/2021: Voices of Extremism is no longer a collection in IDHH.

-Illinois State University (ISU) is our newest contributor, with 13 exciting collections including circus films, the letters of Buffalo Bill, and a collection of audio from historical extremist political movements in the United States.
+Illinois State University (ISU) is our newest contributor, with 13 exciting collections including Voices of Extremism, circus films, and the letters of Buffalo Bill.
 ISU is now the second largest contributor to the Illinois Digital Heritage Hub, contributing the metadata for nearly 20,000 objects.

 One of these collections is the Passion for Circus collection of circus images, a collection of over 9400 photographs of the circus taken between the 1930s and the 1950s.
 The images come from the special collection of Sverre “Bex” and Faye Braathen, which came to the Milner Library in the mid-1970s after the Braathens passed away.